xocolatl-aficionado/Quizzeria/README.md

 - Signs in with the credentials: `username: Adi@Adi.com` and  `password: 4321`.
 - User will arrive at the `/Students` page where scored quizzes will be visible.
 - Clicking the `Retake Quiz` button will reset the score to -1.
+- Although we have a few new UI pages as well as backend for them we are yet to merge some of this changes to the master due to git conflict resolutions that are still pending.

 ## Available Screens for students